iamyounix/msimagb460_tomahawk/README.md

 ### MMIO Whitelist:

 MMIO stands for Memory-Mapped Input/Output.
 It's a method to perform I/O processes between the CPU and peripheral devices of a computer.
 The memory and registers of the I/O devices are mapped to (and associated with) address values.
 MMIO whitelist is a security feature that controls access to certain memory addresses in a computer system, allowing access only to specific processes or devices that have been explicitly granted permission and denying access to all others.
-FThis patch may improve stability.
-Refer [5T33Z0 - MMIO Whitelist Guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/12_MMIO_Whitelist) for more info
+This patch may improve stability.
+Refer [5T33Z0 - MMIO Whitelist](https://github.com/5T33Z0/OC-Little-Translated/tree/main/12_MMIO_Whitelist) for more info

 ![mmiowhitelist](https://github.com/iamyounix/msimagb460_tomahawk/assets/72515939/a7f8b000-64c5-4d19-8edd-52ef6e00fa00)